Hedwyn/python-canviewer/README.md

                                  kcd files
   -f, --filters TEXT             Either a name or a numeric ID, only passed
-                                 messages will be displayed -i, --ignore-unknown-messages  Hides messages that are not declared in one of your databases --help                         Show this message and exit.
+                                 messages will be displayed -s, --single-message TEXT      Tracks a single message, shows a custom table with one column per signal -i, --ignore-unknown-messages  Hides messages that are not declared in one of your databases --help                         Show this message and exit.

 ```

 `canviewer` will show the latest data for every message received on your CAN bus.<br>